kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-upgrade-phase.md

 ## kubeadm upgrade node phase {#cmd-node-phase}

-Using this phase you can choose to execute the separate steps of the upgrade of secondary control-plane or worker nodes.
+Using this phase you can choose to execute the separate steps of the upgrade of secondary control-plane or nodes.
 Please note that `kubeadm upgrade apply` still has to be called on a primary control-plane node.

 {{< tabs name="tab-phase" >}}